 Neima said, “We should go to the shrine first.”

-Brother Knobu stood in the shadows of the alleyway as darkness slowly turned to night, watching the crowd milling about and mumbling in front of the mansion at the edge of town.
-Armed guards
+Brother Knobu stood in the shadows of the alleyway on the other side of the city as darkness slowly turned to night, watching the crowd milling about and mumbling in front of the mansion to be used

 A man Brother Knobu recognized as one of his men ran into the square yelling, “They’ve come by ship!”
 He pointed back toward the dock area.
 “They tried to sneak into the city!”